sys1169/Hao_Portfolio/Crypto_Analysis_Prediction.md

 ### 3.3 Using SARIMA model

-The SARIMA is a widely used traditional time series forecasting method.
+The SARIMA model is a widely used traditional time series forecasting method.
 The model takes into account the autoregressive relationship, differencing, and moving average components to forecast future values.

 <details>
 <summary>Train-test data split</summary>